-Reality Check: Homes for Grenfell survivors
+Reality Check: Where are the Grenfell survivors?

 It says it has 105 homes available to be moved into immediately, and is looking to buy more.

-The team, which is made up of local and central government, the Red Cross, the Metropolitan Police and the London Fire Brigade, is operating a points-based system to prioritise who gets housing first.
+The team is operating a points-based system to prioritise who gets housing first.

 - Reality Check: Did the government keep its Grenfell rehousing promise?